carsonfenimore/lovelace-watchdog/README.md

 In order to use this plugin put lovelace-watchdog.js into your HA wwww directory, then go to your HA lovelace settings and add it as a lovelace resource.

 # Card Creation
-The card can be used as follows:
+The card can be used as follows - all settings are optional:

 ```yaml
 type: custom:lovelace-watchdog